Submit a Review & Earn an Amazon Gift Card

-Nistala et al (2010) Differential effects of alendronate and losartan therapy on osteopenia and aortic aneurysm in mice with severe Marfan syndrome.
+Nistala et al (2010) Differential effects of alendr. and los. therapy on osteopenia and aortic aneurysm in mice with severe Marfan syndrome.
 PLoS One 19 4790 PMID: 20871099

 Wang et al (2012) Protons sensitize epithelial cells to mesenchymal transition.
 PLoS One 7 e41249 PMID: 22844446

 Mukherjee et al (2012) Transforming growth factor-β evokes Ca2+ waves and enhances gene expression in human pulmonary fibroblasts.
 Am J Respir Cell Mol Biol 46 757 PMID: 22268139

 Do you know of a great paper that uses SD 208 from Tocris?
 Please let us know.

 There are currently no reviews for this product.
 Be the first to review SD 208 and earn rewards!